Magichat-Inc/GoogleAppsScript-for-Jamf/README.md

 # GoogleAppsScript-for-Jamf
-このプログラムは、スプレッドシート、Google Apps Script および Jamf Pro の API の組み合わせを利用します。
+This program utilizes a combination of Google Sheets, Google Apps Script, and the Jamf Pro API.
-スプレッドシート内の情報に基づいて、プログラムは API 呼び出しを行い、ユーザーが指定した Jamf Pro インスタンス内の関連情報を更新します。
+Based on information within the spreadsheet, the program makes API calls to update relevant data within the specified Jamf Pro instance.

-**アップデートが意図したとおりに機能することを確認するために、最初は必ず数台のデバイスのみでテスト更新を実行してください。**
+**Always run a small test update on just a couple devices to make sure your updates are working as intended.**

 - [Introduction](#introduction)
 - [Beginning Steps](#beginning-steps)